Outimage Ocean Yacht Racing banner.

 transparent 12 by 12 pixel spacer graphic

-The fleet for the Rolex Sydney Hobart Yacht Race 2009 will be officially announced at the CYCA in Sydney on the morning of Tuesday November 24 at 10.00am.
-The Rolex Sydney Hobart will be preceded by the Rolex Trophy, to be conducted on the waters off Sydney Heads.
+The 2009 Sydney Hobart Yacht Race fleet will be officially announced at the CYCA in Sydney, Tuesday November 24 at 10.00am.
+The Sydney Hobart will be preceded by another series of daily offshore races outside Sydney Heads.
 Racing for the one design classes, including Farr 40’s and Sydney 38’s, will take place between December 11 and 13 and the IRC and Performance Handicap boats between December 17 and 20, 2009.

-For further information about the Rolex Sydney Hobart 2009, the official race website can be found at: www.rolexsydneyhobart.com.
+For further information about the Sydney Hobart, the official race website can be found at: www.rolexsydneyhobart.com.

 transparent 12 by 12 pixel spacer graphic